gsae48/SIC_SICXE-Assembler/README.md

 # SIC_SICXE-Assembler
 This is an assembler for the sic and sicxe assembly language.

-Assembler has to invokable constructors:
+Assembler has two invokable constructors:
 Assembler(String inputFile, boolean is_Sic){...}
 Assembler(){...}//No input file, is_Sic is set to true by default